Fremont family participates in online trend making picnic tables for squirrels

 “I’ve seen the assisted living centers and the boredom that can take place.
 So if they get something that lets them look out the window and see some squirrels messing around, I’m sure that’ll make them happy,” said Klco.

 The family has made enhancements to the feeders and even started making larger ones for raccoons.
-If you’re curious about more, head to
+If you’re curious about more, head to his Facebook page.